starsbeyond/beyond-the-frontiers/README.md

 # Beyond the Frontiers

-Beyond the Frontiers is a could-be multigenre multiplayer game with unusually high number of concurrent players competing against each other on behalf of a faction.
+Beyond the Frontiers is a could-be multigenre multiplayer game with exceptionally high number of concurrent players competing against each other on behalf of a faction.

 ## Universe

 A deep space with a vast number of diverse worlds.
+Initially only one world (planet) will be available.

 ### Time